 - a.
 It is the responsibility of the project team with their client to initially assess the needs of the facility in determining the project scope. - b.
-In developing project scope, consideration should be given to: - a.
-The project objectives - b.
-Analysis and assumptions of existing conditions - c.
-The protection of existing construction and fire/life safety conditions to maintain a safe facility. - d.
-Key code assumptions (Title 24 and Title 22) - e.
-Applicable OSHPD CANs and PINs - f.
-Identify change of use, specific use, or occupancy.
+In developing project scope, consideration should be given to: - 1.
+The project objectives - 2.
+Analysis and assumptions of existing conditions - 3.
+The protection of existing construction and fire/life safety conditions to maintain a safe facility - 4.
+Key code assumptions (Title 24 and Title 22) - 5.
+Applicable OSHPD CANs and PINs - 6.
+Identify change of use, specific use, or occupancy - 7.
+Work to create temporary barriers, ingress and/or egress, equipment, systems and/or services, utilities, etc.

-2. Mechanical/Electrical Equipment Replacement
+2. Decision Box: Mechanical/Electrical Equipment Replacement

-Examples include but are not limited to: boilers, chillers, air handlers, etc.
+Examples include but are not limited to: boilers, chillers, air handlers, etc. If mechanical or electrical equipment replacement, go to item 3a.
+If not, go to item 3.

-3. Change of Occupancy or Specific Use (refer to flowchart items 3a-3d)

-Based upon the scope, it must be determined if a change of occupancy or a change of specific use, as identified in CBC Chapter 3, will occur as a result of the project.

-3a.
-Are Separations Provided in Accordance with CBC Chapters 3 and 5?

-3b.
-Provide Separations in Accordance with CBC Chapters 3 and 5?
+- 3. Decision Box: Change of Occupancy or Specific Use (refer to flowchart items 3a-3d) Based upon the scope, it must be determined if a change of occupancy or a change of specific use, as identified in CBC Chapter 3, will occur as a result of the project.
+If so, go to item 3a.
+If not, go to item 4. - 3a.
+Decision Box: Are Separations Provided in Accordance with CBC Chapters 3 and 5?
+If yes, go to item 3c.
+If no, go to item 3b. - 3b.
+Process Box: Provide Separations in Accordance with CBC Chapters 3 and 5?
 Provide separations in accordance with CBC Sections 508 and 509.
+Go to item 3c.

 3c.
-Required Egress Provided
+Decision Box: Required Egress Provided

 When changes of occupancy, specific use, or change in floor area occur that create a change in egress requirements, it must be determined if compliant egress is provided.
-The following conditions must be evaluated for this determination in accordance with CBC Chapters 10, 34 and 34A:
+The following conditions must be evaluated for this determination in accordance with CBC Chapters 10 and Part 10, Chapters 3, 4 & 5.

 - a.
 Maximum travel distance maintained or exceeded

 - b.
 Minimum exit width provided

 - c.
 Number of exits provided

 - d.
 Distance between exits provided

 - e.
 Fire-rated separations provided

-- f.
-Means of Egress compliant with SPC and NPC requirements per CBC Section 3417A.1.1
+f.
+Means of Egress compliant with SPC and NPC requirements per CEBC Section 308A.1.1